The history of this trail dates back to the

 leading from northern Italy to Rome.

-centuries believers journeyed on foot to St Peter’s
+centuries believers from all over Europe journeyed on foot to St Peter’s

 tales are told of Robin-Hood type characters protecting